Health Insurance for Parents

 As per the current IRDAI norms, you can pay the premium for your parent’s health plan in several instalments.
 It can be either monthly, quarterly, or half-yearly spans, depending on the convenience and requirements. - Tax benefits:

-Some of the most common inclusions of a senior citizen health insurance policy include:
+Some of the most common inclusions of the best senior citizen health insurance policy include:

 - In-patient hospitalisation: